No Way Out (2001): Preliminary matches

 Next, Steven Richards faced Jerry Lawler.
-The Kat accidentally hit Lawler with a belt, allowing Richards to pin Lawler to win the match.
+The pre-match stipulation was that if Lawler won, The Kat would be able to strip down whenever she wanted and Right to Censor could not interfere.
+But if Richards won, The Kat would be forced to join Right to Censor.
+The Kat accidentally hit Lawler with the WWF Women's Championship belt, allowing Richards to pin Lawler to win the match, forcing The Kat to join Right to Censor.

 After that, The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) defended the WWF Tag Team Championship against Edge and Christian and The Brothers of Destruction (The Undertaker and Kane) in a Triple threat tables match.
 Rikishi and Haku interfered, attacking Undertaker and Kane.
 Bubba Ray and D-Von performed a 3D through a table on Christian to retain the title.

 Main event

 In the main event, Kurt Angle defended the WWF Championship against The Rock.
 The Rock applied the Sharpshooter on Angle but Angle touched the ring ropes, forcing The Rock to break the hold.
 The Rock performed a DDT on Angle.
-While the two were recovering on the mat; Big Show interfered, performing Chokeslams on Angle, The Rock and the referee.
+While the two were recovering on the mat, Big Show interfered, performing Chokeslams on Angle, The Rock, and the referee.
 The Rock hit Angle with the title belt for a near-fall.
 Angle applied the Ankle Lock on The Rock but The Rock touched the ring ropes, forcing Angle to break the hold.
 The Rock performed a People's Elbow on Angle for a near-fall.
 Angle threw The Rock into an exposed turnbuckle and performed an Angle Slam on The Rock for a near-fall.
 The Rock threw Angle into the exposed turnbuckle and performed a Rock Bottom on Angle for a botched near-fall.
 The Rock performed another Rock Bottom to win the title.